Practical information about Iceland, Laugarvatn, travel and other.

-Summers in Iceland start late and it never gets hot, so one pair of shorts is plenty and windbreakers, fleece and lots of layers essential, especially if you want to go walking, hiking or camping.
+Summers in Iceland starts late and it never gets hot, so one pair of shorts is plenty and windbreakers, fleece and lots of layers are, especially if you want to go walking, hiking or camping.
 In summer we have the midnight sun and it never really gets dark.
-In the winter on the other hand we have 3 hours of daylight on the shortest day, so it never really gets light.
+In the winter on the other hand we have 3 hours of daylight on theshortest day, so it never really gets light.

 Shipping and mailing:

 You can mail things to the residency before you get there and receive personal mail.
-On packages mailed ahead of time just put your name and arrival date on the packet and:
+On packages mailed ahead of time just put your name and arrival date on the packet and our address.

 For custom benefits just write “personal belongings, no commercial value – may be opened by customs.”

 If you do send something please let us know so we can watch out for it.